 All time standards, consideration standards and optional-entry standards may be achieved only in 25-yard and 25-meter racing courses.
-Times achieved in any other courses will not be eligible for selection.
+Times achieved in 25-meter racing courses will be converted to an equivalent time for a 25-yard course.